Quasisymmetric embeddings of slit Sierpi\'nski carpets: Introduction

+As explained above the implication $(3)\Rightarrow(2)$ follows from the theorem of Bonk and Kleiner. $(2)\Rightarrow(1)$ follows from the construction of $\widehat{X}$ in Section \ref{Section:gluing}.
+Thus, the main novelty of Theorem \ref{thm:surface} is the implication $(1)\Rightarrow(3)$.

-To formulate our main theorem we need some notation.
-Suppose $\mathbf{r}=\{r_i\}_{i=0}^{\infty}$ is a sequence of real numbers such that $r_i\in(0,1), i\geq 0$.
-We construct a nested sequence of domains $D_i$ in the plane corresponding to $\mathbf{r}$ as follows.
-To obtain $D_0$ we remove from $(0,1)^2$ the closed vertical slit (interval) of length $r_0$ centered at $(1/2,1/2)$, i.e., the center of $(0,1)^2$.
-Similarly $D_1$ is obtained by removing from $D_0$ the $4$ vertical slits of length $r_1/2$, which are located in the dyadic squares of generation $1$ and whose centers at the centers of the corresponding squares.
+Next we define the dyadic slit carpets precisely.
+Let $\mathbf{r}=\{r_i\}_{i=0}^{\infty}$ be a sequence of real numbers such that $r_i\in(0,1), i\geq 0$.
+Construct a nested sequence of domains $D_i$ in the plane corresponding to $\mathbf{r}$ as follows: Let $D_0$ denote the domain obtained by removing the closed vertical slit (interval) of length $r_0$ centered at $(1/2,1/2)$ from $(0,1)^2$.
+Similarly $D_1$ is obtained by removing from $D_0$ the $4$ vertical slits of length $r_1/2$, which are located in the dyadic squares of generation $1$ and whose centers are at the centers of the corresponding squares.
 Continuing by induction we obtain a sequence of domains $D_{i+1}\subset D_i$ in the unit square $(0,1)^2$.
-Note that the area of $D_i$ is $1$ since its complement in the unit square is a union of finitely many straight intervals.
 Next, consider the sequence of metric spaces $S_i$, where $S_i$ is the completion of the domain $D_i$ in its inner path metric $d_{D_i}$.
-It turns out that the spaces $S_i$ converge (in an appropriate sense) to a metric carpet, which we denote by $\S=\mathscr{S}_{\mathbf{r}}$ and call the slit carpet corresponding to $\mathbf{r}$.
+It turns out that the spaces $S_i$ converge (in an appropriate sense) to a metric carpet, which we denote by $\S=\mathscr{S}_{\mathbf{r}}$ and call the \emph{dyadic slit carpet corresponding to $\mathbf{r}$}.
 The following is the main result of this paper.

 \begin{theorem} Suppose $\mathscr{S}_{\mathbf{r}}$ is a dyadic slit carpet corresponding to a sequence $\mathbf{r}=\{r_i\}_{i=0}^{\infty}$.
-There is a quasisymmetric embedding of $\mathscr{S}_{\mathbf{r}}$ into the plane if and only if $\mathbf{r}=\{r_n\}_{n=0}^{\infty} \in \ell^2$. \end{theorem}
+There is a quasisymmetric embedding of $\mathscr{S}_{\mathbf{r}}$ into the plane if and only if $\mathbf{r} \in \ell^2$. \end{theorem}

-It was shown by Bonk \cite{Bonk} that if $X\subset\mathbb{C}$ is a Sierpi\'nski carpet such that the peripheral circles are uniformly relatively separated uniform quasicircles then there is a quasisymmetric mapping $f:\mathbb{C}\to \mathbb{C}$ such that $f(X)$ is a \emph{round carpet}, i.e., every complementary component of $f(X)$ is a round disk.
-Thus, combining Theorem \ref{thm:main} with Bonk's theorem we obtain the following.